-If the system detects a degraded performance condition, a message warning of a blocked sensor will appear in the information display.
-Also the BLIS alert indicators will remain ON and BLIS will no longer provide any vehicle warnings.
-You can clear the information display warning but the alert indicators will remain illuminated.
+If the system detects a degraded performance condition, a message warning of a blocked sensor or low visibility will appear in the information display along with a warning indicator.
+You can clear the information display warning but the warning indicator will remain illuminated.